feldhaus/phaser-sample-games/README.md

   </sub>
 </p>

-Here you will find some develop games with Phaser3 in TypeScript.
+Here you will find some games developed with Phaser3 in TypeScript.
 Ideas and corrections are highly desirable to constantly improve this repository!

 ## Getting started